COLUMN: Radio talk shows and holiday celebrations

-Last week I had the pleasure of being a guest on the SunCoast Home Show with the show’s host, Doug Curtis on WENG 98.1 FM, 107.5 FM and 1530 AM.
-The show airs from 9 to 10 a.m.
+Last week I had the pleasure of being a guest on the SunCoast Home Show with the show’s host, Doug Curtis on WENG 98.1 FM, 107.5 FM and 153.0 AM.
+The show airs 9 a.m. to 10 a.m.
 Saturdays.
+Curtis is the owner of Mike Douglass Plumbing

-The Daily Sun and Venice Gondolier is owned by Adams Publishing Group and our company editorial policy is to be nonpartisan.
+The Daily Sun and Venice Gondolier newspapers are owned by Adams Publishing Group and our company’s editorial policy is to be nonpartisan.
 As APG journalists, we’re required to avoid participation in partisan politics and to maintain neutrality.

 Many businesses will now face the challenge of the increased labor costs in the years to come.
 Some will consider options to automate or utilize self-serve technologies when it’s feasible.
 Other businesses may be forced to reduce positions or pass along the added costs to the consumers.